somnathrakshit/somnathrakshit.github.io/content/_index.md

-+++
+---
-title = "Somnath Rakshit's personal website"
+title: Somnath Rakshit's personal website
-+++
+---
 ## About Me

 {{< figure class="avatar" src="/files/img.jpg" >}}

 I am a Masters student (Data Science track) at the School of Information, The University of Texas at Austin.
 I am a part of [IDEAL](http://ideal.ece.utexas.edu/) and UT Computational and Imaging Lab here.
 Previously, I was a research assistant at [CeNT](https://cent.uw.edu.pl) working on machine learning and bioinformatics.
 I like working in natural language processing, predictive analytics and machine learning in general.
-I am currently working on my Master's Thesis titled *Sequence parameter selection for parameter mapping* under [Dr. Jon Tamir](http://users.ece.utexas.edu/~jtamir/)'s supervision.
+I am currently working on my Master's Thesis titled *Sequence parameter selection for parameter mapping* under the supervision of [Dr. Jon Tamir](http://users.ece.utexas.edu/~jtamir/).
 <div align="center">
   <a href="https://scholar.google.co.in/citations?user=9UaFRzYAAAAJ&hl=en">Google Scholar</a> / <a href="https://www.linkedin.com/in/somnathrakshit">LinkedIn</a> / <a href="https://github.com/somnathrakshit">Github</a> / <a href="https://twitter.com/_SomnathRakshit">Twitter</a> / <a href="/contact/">Email</a>
 </div>